Research

 O2 activation with non-heme iron(II) complexes

-Molecular oxygen, or O2, is the form oxygen takes in the air we breath.
-It constitutes about 21% of the air that we breath, and without it, life on Earth as we know it would not exist.
+Molecular oxygen, or O2, constitutes about 21% of the air that we breath, and without it, life on Earth as we know it would not exist.
 Therefore, understanding the complexities of how O2 reacts with various molecules is a very important subfield of chemical research.
 The Lacy group was interested in how a special class of enzymes called non-heme oxygenases take O2 from the air and use it in biochemical processes.
 The goal was to develop new catalysts that could mimic this reactivity and harness it for applications in organic synthesis.
 Our strategy was to design synthetic molecular complexes inspired from the active site structures of the enzymes in question.
 What we found is that simple, solvated molecules, like Fe(II) ions in acetonitrile, outperform some of the best synthetic models with complicated chelating ligands; these findings were too controversial for some reviewers and so the results and interpretation had to be tucked away so as not to offend anyone.
 We also found an interesting relationship between the kinetics of O2 reduction by Fe(II) complexes and the binding energy of superoxide with Fe(III) complexes.
 Our publications on this project are linked below…

 https://doi.org/10.1002/ejic.202000984